surniaulula/wpsso/readme.txt

 = 6.26.0-dev.2 =

-(2020/03/24) Added a new Pinterest Pin It options in the Document SSO &gt; Priority Media tab.
+(2020/03/24) Added a new Pinterest Pin It section in the Document SSO &gt; Priority Media tab.
 Added new Editing Pages and Document Types metaboxes in the Advanced Settings page.

 = 6.25.1 =